sahilnb20/The-BookNook-Library/README.md

 - Tkinter (GUI)
 - MySQL (Database)
 - MySQL Connector for Python
+- PIL (for image handling)

 ---

 ## ⚙️ **Setup Instructions**

-1. Ensure you have Python installed
+1. Install Python
-2. Install required library:
+2. Install dependencies:
-3. Set up a MySQL database and import the provided SQL file
+3. Set up a MySQL database:
+- Create a database named `db`
+- Create required tables: `register` and `new_library`
-4. Update the database connection details inside the Python project
+4. Update MySQL connection credentials in the Python code if necessary
-5. Run the main Python file to launch the application
+5. Place images in an `Images` folder as required by the interface
+6. Run the project:

 ---

-## 🤝 **Contributions**

-This project is developed for educational purposes.
-Contributions and suggestions are welcome!
+## ✨ **Future Improvements (Optional)**

+- Improved password security (hashed passwords)
+- Export reports (PDF/CSV)
+- Search and filter functionalities
+- Database error handling

 ---

 ## 📩 **Contact**

-For any queries or feedback, feel free to reach out. sahilnb20@gmail.com
+For suggestions or feedback, feel free to reach out. sahilnb20@gmail.com

+---